This design is the twenty-fourth of thirty-six woodblock prints in Rakusan's second main sequence series,

-Note that the presence of these additional colors is a condition fault and not a deliberately printed variation.
+Note that the presence of these chemically altered hues is a condition fault and not a deliberately printed variation.

 The earliest 36 Series prints were delivered tipped into recessed wells of presentation sheets embossed in their lower margins with the series title.

 Because all early edition I prints once had these presentation sheets, a copy which retains its presentation sheet must have been printed during the 1930s.

 After his supply of presentation sheets was exhausted, Rakusan distributed subsequently-reprinted copies loose.